25,000 people die every day due to starvation.

 1: a small part of something intended as representative of the whole

-2: items selected at random from a population and used to test hypotheses about the population [syn: {sample distribution}, {sampling}]
+2: items selected at random from a population and used to test hypotheses about the population [syn: {sample distribution}, {sample}, {sampling}]

 3: all or part of a natural object that is collected and preserved as an example of its class

-verb: take a sample of; "Try these new crackers"; "Sample the regional dishes" [syn: {try}, {try out}, {taste}]
+1: take a sample of; "Try these new crackers"; "Sample the regional dishes" [syn: {sample}, {try}, {try out}, {taste}]

-Definitions retrieved from local copies of the freely distributed DICT client/server software and databases.
-Click here for database copyright information. - KM
+Definitions retrieved from the Open Source DICT Webster's English and WordNet 3.0 dictionaries.
+Click here for database copyright information.